 - Requires gentle handling, made possible through the sorter’s positive divert

-Likewise, your application might have other requirements in which an AMR (autonomous mobile robots) sortation system such as the TiltSort-Bot or the Hi-Tilt-Bot might make more sense.
+Likewise, your application might have other requirements in which an AMR (autonomous mobile robot) sortation system such as the TiltSort-Bot or the Hi-Tilt-Bot might make more sense.

 Recent Advancements in Sliding Shoe Sorters

 The sliding shoe sorter has been around for a number of years, and as such is a rather mature technology.
-That doesn’t mean that it is without innovation, however.
-Manufacturers are constantly iterating upon the technology in order to make them ever more efficient and productive.
+Manufacturers are constantly iterating upon the technology to make them ever more efficient and productive.
 A few examples of recent advancements in sliding shoe technology include: